A random Schr\"odinger operator associated with the Vertex Reinforced Jump Process on infinite graphs

 for some constants \(c(a)>0\), \(\xi(a)>0\), depending only on \(a\), and where \(x_{\ell}\) is the conductance at the site \(\ell\) for the mixing measure of the ERRW, uniformly for a sequence of finite approximating graphs.
 When \(0<\xi<1\), it does not give by itself enough information to prove recurrence.
-It was used in the case of a diluted 2-dimensional graphs to prove positive recurrent at strong reinforcement.
+It was used in the case of a diluted 2-dimensional graph to prove positive recurrent at strong reinforcement.
 The extra information given by the representation (\ref{rep-ERRW}) and the stationarity of \(\psi\), implies that the polynomial estimate (\ref{polynomial}) is incompatible with \(\psi(i)>0\) and hence is incompatible with transience.
 Detailed arguments are provided in Section~\ref{ss_proof-rec}. \begin{remark} We expect similarly that the 2-dimensional VRJP with constant conductances $W_{i,j}=W>0$ is recurrent.
 This would be implied by an estimate of the type (\ref{polynomial}) for the mixing field of the VRJP, which is still not available.
 More precisely, we can see from the proof of Theorem \ref{rec-ERRW} in Section \ref{ss_proof-rec}, that recurrence of the 2-dimensional VRJP would be implied by Theorem \ref{convergence}, Proposition \ref{0-1law}, and an estimate of the type

-for $\eta>0$ and $\epsilon(n)$ a positive function such that $\lim_{n\to \infty } \epsilon(n)=0$, where $(u_j)$ is the mixing field of the VRJP starting from 0 (cf Theorem \ref{thm_vrjp_u_ST}) on finite boxes with wired boundary condition as in Section \ref{ss_Kolmogorov}.
+for $\eta>0$ and $\epsilon(n)$ a positive function such that $\lim_{n\to \infty } \epsilon(n)=0$, where $(u_j)$ is the mixing field of the VRJP starting from 0 (c.f.
+Theorem\ref{thm_vrjp_u_ST}) on finite boxes with wired boundary condition as in Section \ref{ss_Kolmogorov}.
 We learned from G. Kozma and R. Peled that they have a proof of such an estimate. \end{remark}